 Do you feel “stuck” with your small or odd-shaped backyard?
 Don’t be.
 A talented landscape architect can see your landscape for what it is and what it could be.
-If you are interested in exploring the potential for creating a backyard retreat for yourself, contact one of our landscape architects to schedule an on-site consultation.
+If you are interested in exploring the potential for creating a backyard retreat for yourself, contact one of our landscape architects to schedule a phone consultation.

 If you’ve been thinking about investing in a landscape design project, our eBook: Expert Guide to Planning the Landscape Design of Your Dreams, is full of valuable information to help you get started.